mage-ai/mage-ai/docs/deploy/terraform/AWS.md

 - `AWS_SECRET_ACCESS_KEY`

 These variable values are used by the tool to retrieve AWS resources like CloudWatch events, etc.

+<b>Other environment variables</b>

+You can add any environment variable you want in this file.
+These will be set on the running container.

 <br />